-A normal vested allowance is payable after reaching age 62 and separating from all employment with a participating employer.
-The calculation of a normal vested allowance uses the normal service retirement formula.
+A vested allowance is payable at age 65.
+The calculation of a vested allowance uses the normal service retirement formula.
 The calculation uses your Average Final Compensation and creditable service at termination.
 Unused sick leave is not included in the calculation of your vested allowance.
 See "Calculating Your Benefits" for more information.